An Exact Method for (Constrained) Assortment Optimization Problems with Product Costs: Constrained

-The following three modifications are made to the exact method to consider constraint \eqref{cardcon}: \begin{enumerate} \item The presence of constraint \eqref{cardcon} requires solving the linear relaxation of a two-constrained binary knapsack problem \citep[see][]{martello1997,martello2003} when computing the parametric dual bound $\ovzpk$.
-This value can be computed efficiently in polynomial time $O(n^2)$ by dualizing constraint \eqref{cardcon} through a non-negative Lagrangian multiplier $\lambda \in \R$ \citep[see][]{martello1997}.
-We exploit the similarity of the two-constraints binary knapsack problems whose linear relaxations need to be solved to compute $z(\gexp)$ (i.e., $K$ problems in total) by calculating an upper bound $\ov{z}(p^k,p^{k+1},\lambda)$ to $\ovzpk$ using the following procedure.
 For a given grid density $\rho$, we initialize $\lambda$ to 0.
 Starting from the interval corresponding to $p^k \leq \pmax(\gexp) \leq p^{k+1}$, we compute a ``good'' Lagrangian multiplier (and upper bound) iteratively by using, for iteration $t$, $\lambda_t=\lambda_{t-1} + \delta$, with $\delta$ small enough.
 We stop the procedure at iteration $\ov{t}$ if the upper bound starts deteriorating, i.e., if $\ov{z}(p^k,p^{k+1},\lambda_{\ov{t}}) > \ov{z}(p^k,p^{k+1},\lambda_{\ov{t}-1})$.
 We then use the close-to-optimal multiplier $\lambda_{\ov{t}}$ to initialize the procedure for the next interval, thus avoiding starting from scratch, i.e., by assuming $\lambda = 0$.
 The same approach is used for all other intervals, i.e., until $p^k \leq \pmin(\gexp) \leq p^{k+1}$.
-Experimentally, we found this procedure to recover good multipliers and upper bounds in a quite small number of iterations. \item Products are added to assortment $P'$ as long as the sum of the preferences of the selected products does not exceed $\frac{1}{\unp} - 1$ \textit{and} if the total number of products $P'$ is not greater than $\kappa$ when computing $\unzpk$ (see \cref{subsec:seqbound}). \item Constraint \eqref{cardcon} is added to \final\ when computing an optimal assortment (see \cref{subsec:gap}). \end{enumerate}
+Experimentally, we found this procedure to recover good multipliers and upper bounds in a small number of iterations. \item Products are added to assortment $P'$ as long as the sum of the preferences of the selected products does not exceed $\frac{1}{\unp} - 1$ \textit{and} if the total number of products $P'$ is not greater than $\kappa$ when computing $\unzpk$ (see \cref{subsec:seqbound}). \item Constraint \eqref{cardcon} is added to \final\ when computing an \reftwo{optimal \probname assortment} (see \cref{subsec:gap}). \end{enumerate}